WISH: What If Scenarios for Healthy Norms

 Objective

-The goal is to design the WISH tool in such a way that policymakers can use scientifically grounded, quantitative scenarios to strengthen their narrative about systems thinking, for example in conversations about policy choices or funding.
+The WISH tool is designed in such a way that policymakers can use the scientifically grounded, quantitative scenarios to strengthen their narrative about systems thinking, for example in conversations about policy choices or funding.

 Complexity Science

-This tool brings a causal loop diagram to life through simulation.
-Where systems thinking in policy often relies on static “on paper” models, WISH makes it possible to explore system dynamics interactively.
+This tool brings a causal loop diagram and the Action Scales Model (Nobles et al. 2022) to life through simulation.
+Where systems thinking in policy often relies on static ‘on paper’ models and frameworks, WISH makes it possible to interactively explore intervening on different levels of the system.

 Co-creation

-WISH can be used by systems thinkers (in Amsterdam) in conversations with other stakeholders and makes the motivation and purpose of systems thinking visible at a glance.
+WISH can be used by systems thinkers in conversations with other stakeholders to make the motivation and purpose of systems thinking visible at a glance.

 Intervention